artkostm/posters/GRAPHQL.md

 Maybe generate key and create tocken for each user logged in

+For token, generate jwt using https://github.com/jasongoodwin/authentikat-jwt or https://github.com/input-output-hk/scrypto.
+Secret key should be set explicitly (for example, env variables).

 Create serializers for joda date time: https://github.com/sangria-graphql/sangria/issues/283 and https://gist.github.com/OlegIlyenko/a9c0e52540ce7090abaf